IvanovicM/image-processing/README.md

 ## Dice detection

-If you ever played a game with dice and needed program that would quickly tell you your score, today is your lucky day.
+If you ever played a game with dice and needed a program that would quickly tell you your score, today is your lucky day.

 | **Image** | **Detected Dice** | **Dice Circles** |
 |:---:|:---:|:---:|